quarkus-qe/quarkus-startstop/README.md

 empty (Hello World) skeleton and build it in Quarkus dev mode.
 The objective is to make sure all required extensions are correctly found.

-Next, the project is run in dev mode, time to the first O.K. request is measured, a ```.java``` file is changed and the time it took to get the expected results after hot reload is measured.
+Next, the project is run in dev mode, time to the first O.K. request is measured.
+Then, an existing ```.java``` file is changed and a new one is added, which causes hot reload.
+After that, a request to the modified file is issued, and the time it took to get the expected results is measured.
+Also, separate request to the added file is issued to verify that the new resource has been loaded.
+Response time is not measured in this case.

 The whole run is executed as a warm-up to download the Internet and then again to measure the times.
 The properties for thresholds are stored in [app-generated-skeleton/threshold.properties](./app-generated-skeleton/threshold.properties).